What Happens if You Don’t Accept a Settlement Offer From the Insurance Company?

 After seeing the evidence that both sides have to offer, an insurance adjuster may be more willing to offer a fair settlement.
 If not, a skilled personal injury lawyer can represent you at trial and pursue the compensation you need.

-Contact Our Gainesville Personal Injury Law Firm in North Central Florida
+Contact Our Gainesville Personal Injury Lawyers at Allen Law Firm in North Central Florida

 We have three convenient locations in North Central Florida: